-Perform the following steps to determine the name of the storage subsystem:
+Perform the following steps to determine the name of the storage system:

-- Click Work with Managed Disks → Disk Controller Systems.
+- 1. Click Work with Managed Disks → Disk Controller Systems.
 The Viewing Disk Controller Systems panel is displayed. - 2.
-Select the link for the name of the storage subsystem for which you want to determine the name. - 3.
+Select the link for the name of the storage system for which you want to determine the name. - 3.
 Record the worldwide node name (WWNN).
-You can launch the storage subsystem's native user interface or use the command-line tools to verify the name of the storage subsystem that uses this WWNN.
+You can launch the native user interface for the storage system, or use the command-line tools to verify the name of the storage system that uses this WWNN.

-Determining a storage subsystem name from its SAN Volume Controller name using the CLI svcinfo lscontroller
+Determining a storage system name from its SAN Volume Controller name using the CLI

-You can determine a storage subsystem name from its SAN Volume Controller name using the command-line interface (CLI).
+You can determine a storage system name from its SAN Volume Controller name using the command-line interface (CLI).